notcool100/astro-collaborative-whiteboard/database/README.md

-# PCS Draw Database Architecture
+# AstroWhiteboard Database Architecture

 ## Overview

-This directory contains the database architecture, schema design, and related documentation for the PCS Draw collaborative whiteboard application.
+This directory contains the database architecture, schema design, and related documentation for the AstroWhiteboard collaborative whiteboard application.
 The database layer is designed to support real-time collaboration, efficient data storage and retrieval, and scalability as the application grows.

 ## Database Selection

-After careful analysis of the application requirements, we have selected **MongoDB as the primary database with Redis for caching and real-time features**.
+After careful analysis of the application requirements, we have selected **PostgreSQL as the primary database with Redis for caching and real-time features**.
 This combination provides:

-- Document-oriented storage that aligns with whiteboard data structures
+- Robust relational data model with JSONB support for flexible data structures
+- Strong transactional guarantees and data integrity
-- Excellent support for real-time collaboration features
+- Excellent support for complex queries and reporting
 - Robust scalability options for growing user base
 - Strong performance characteristics for both read and write operations
-- Flexible schema that can evolve with the application

-For a detailed analysis of database options and justification for this selection, see [database_selection.md](./database_selection.md).

 ## Directory Structure